Toronto Mayor Ford admits he smoked crack; will not resign

 In 2008, police charged him with assault and threats to his wife, but then withdrew the charges, citing inconsistencies in her story.
 Ford maintained his innocence, and the two later reconciled.

-Despite the turmoil and despite his shrinking council support, Toronto's "weak mayor" system has meant that it's been mostly business as usual at City Hall.
+Despite the turmoil and despite his shrinking council support, Toronto's "weak mayor" system has meant that it's been mostly business at usual at City Hall.

 Under the system, the mayor must secure council support for most measures.
 If council votes against his wishes, Ford has no power of veto.

-(Reporting by Cameron French, additional reporting by Allison Martell and Susan Taylor; Editing by Janet Guttsman, Vicki Allen, Peter Galloway and Bernard Orr)
+(Reporting by Cameron French, additional reporting by Allison Martell and Susan Taylor; Editing by Janet Guttsman, Vicki Allen and Peter Galloway)